Treat your friends with homemade cookie mix gift jars. They will love making their own homemade warm and delicious cookies in a jar.

 How long does cookie mix last in a jar?

 When you make your cookie mix, purchase fresh ingredients.
-Also, be sure and use the new canning jar lids I suggest below.
-They have a little rubber seal that will help keep the cookie mix sealed well in your jar.
-You don’t want any moisture from the air to get in or it will be hard to get your cookie mix out of the jar.
-If you do all these things, the cookie mix should remain fresh in the jar for up to 3 months.
+Also, be sure to use new canning jar lids.
+They have a little rubber seal that will help keep the cookie mix air-tight in your jar.
+You don’t want any moisture from the air to get in.
+It will be hard to get your cookie mix out of the jar.
+If you do all these things, the cookie mix should remain fresh in the jar for up to 2 months.

 Tips for making large batches of cookie mix for gifts